 Lycian Tomb of Amyntas in Telmessos

-There was a bad thunderstorm in Fethiye, but the next day was very fine, and I hired a car to visit various Lycian remains.
-At first I enjoyed various forms at Tlos under the shining morning sun, such as ruins of the castle, cave tombs, sarcophagi, a Roman theater and a bath.
-Later, I visited the remains of Pinara, which are spread over vast area, Xanthos having been the ancient capital of Lycia, the sunken city of Kekova in the sea, the flourishing port town of Antiphellos, now called Kas, etc. These Lycian cities which have existed from the 4th century B.C. are scattered along the beautiful coastline of the Mediterranean Sea.
+I was overtaken by a bad thunderstorm in Fethiye, but the next day was very fine, and I hired a car to visit various Lycian remains.
+At first I enjoyed various forms of remains at Tlos under the shining morning sun, such as ruins of the castle, cave tombs, sarcophagi, a Roman theater and a bath.
+And then I visited the remains of Pinara, which are spread over a vast area, Xanthos, once the ancient capital of Lycia, remains around the sunken city of Kekova in the sea, the flourishing port town of Antiphellos, now called Kas, etc. These Lycian cities which have existed since the 4th century B.C.E. are scattered along the beautiful coastline of the Mediterranean Sea.

 (from "Xanthus, Travels of Discovery in Turkey" by Enid Slatter)